oracle-livelabs/apex/social-media-app/0-introduction/0-introduction.md

 ## About this Workshop

-In this workshop, you create a Social Media Application where you can POST pictures, LIKE your friends' pictures and DELETE your pictures if required.
-You can download the app on your mobile just like other social media apps.
-This workshop will give you a great exposure to what a developer can do with Oracle  APEX using Low-Code and relatively simple approaches!
+In this workshop, you will learn how to create a Social Media Application where you can POST pictures, LIKE your friends' pictures, and DELETE your own pictures when needed.
+You can download the app to your mobile device, just like other social media apps.
+This workshop will provide you with great exposure to what a developer can achieve with Oracle APEX using low-code and relatively simple approaches!

-When the users log into the app, they can post pictures by selecting and uploading from their local device along with adding a comment.
-The users can also scroll and see what their friends have posted, LIKE their pictures and keep count of the number of LIKES on each picture.
+When users log into the app, they can upload pictures from their local device and add comments.
+Users can also scroll through their feed to see what their friends have posted, LIKE their pictures, and track the number of LIKES on each post.

-Although the end result is a simple app to get started, you can continue to expand it's features by implementing Push Notifications, adding comments on friends' pictures and so on.
+While the initial version of the app is simple and meant to help you get started, you can easily add more features, such as push notifications, the ability to comment on friends' pictures, and more.

 Estimated Workshop Time: 60 minutes

-Watch the video below for a quick walk-through of the workshop.
+Watch the video below for a quick walkthrough of the workshop.
 [Create an APEX App](videohub:1_zeopb0u9)

 ### Objectives